How Does Bullying Affect a Student’s Academic Performance?

 National Bullying Prevention Center

 While it is important that individual schools take a stand against bullying, it is also important that the issue gain national attention.
 The National Bullying Prevention Center was founded in 2006 and it is the goal of the organization to affect social change in order to render bullying no longer acceptable as a childhood rite of passage.
 This center is run by PACER, a center for children with disabilities.
-PACER offers a number of resources for teachers, parents, and students including and online information portal, a website for teens to become involved in the anti-bullying campaign, and an educational website for elementary school students.
+PACER offers a number of resources for teachers, parents, and students including an online information portal, a website for teens to become involved in the anti-bullying campaign, and an educational website for elementary school students.

 Not only does PACER offer online resources to help schools, parents, and students in the fight against bullying, but they also sponsor National Bullying Prevention Month which occurs in October each year.
-During this month, communities across the nation gather together to raise awareness of bullying prevention, putting on community events and offering educational opportunities.
+During this month, communities across the nation gather together to raise awareness of bullying prevention, putting on community events, and offering educational opportunities.
 The year 2016 will mark the 10-year anniversary of National Bullying Prevention Month and there are a number of special events being planned including Unity Day, community walks/runs against bullying, and a number of educational activities for schools, parents, and students of all ages across the nation.

 Putting an end to bullying is not something that can happen overnight and it isn’t something that can be achieved through the work of a single individual.
 In order to put an end to bullying, teachers and parents must come together with students to create a culture of tolerance and acceptance in their school.
 Only when students learn to respect and accept each other will bullying become reduced.